Fox's Book of Martyrs

 Luther was laboring to excuse himself to the new emperor and the bishops of

-Germany, Eccius had gone to Rome, to solicit his condemnation; which, it may easily be conceived, was now
+Germany, Eccius had gone to Rome, to solicit his condemnation;

-become not difficult to be attained.
-Indeed the
+now become not difficult to be attained.
+Indeed the continual importunities of Luther's adversaries

-to publish a formal condemnation of him, and he did so accordingly, in a bull,
+with Leo, caused him at length to publish a formal condemnation of him, and he

-dated June 15, 1520.
-This was carried into Germany, and published there by
+carried into Germany, and published there by Eccius, who had solicited

-Eccius, who had solicited it at Rome; and who, together with Jerome Alexander,
+it at Rome; and who, together with Jerome Alexander, a person eminent for his

-by the pope with the execution of it.
-In the meantime, Charles V of Spain,
+learning and eloquence, was intrusted by the pope with the execution of it.
+In

-after he had set things to rights in the Low Countries, went into Germany, and
+the meantime, Charles V of Spain, after he had set things to rights in the Low

-was crowned emperor, October the twenty-first at Aix-la-Chapelle.
+October the twenty-first at Aix-la-Chapelle.

 Martin

-Luther, after he had been first accused at Rome upon Maunday
+Luther, after he had been first accused at Rome upon

-and all the states of Germany, constantly stuck to the truth, defended himself,
+all the states of Germany, constantly stuck to the truth, defended himself, and

-and answered his adversaries.
+answered his adversaries.

 Luther

-was lodged, well entertained, and visited by many earls, barons, knights of the
+was lodged, well entertained, and visited by many earls, barons, knights of the order, gentlemen,

 He

-came, contrary to the expectation of many, as well adversaries as others.
-His
+came, contrary to the expectation of many, as well

-friends deliberated together, and many persuaded him not to adventure himself
+adversaries as others.
+His friends deliberated together, and many

-to such a present danger, considering how these beginnings answered not the
+persuaded him not to adventure himself to such a present danger, considering

-faith of promise made.
-Who, when he had heard their whole persuasion and
+how these beginnings answered not the faith of promise made.
+Who, when he had

-advice, answered in this wise: "As touching me, since I am sent for, I am
+touching me, since I am sent for, I am resolved and certainly determined to

-resolved and certainly determined to enter Worms, in the name of our Lord Jesus
+enter Worms, in the name of our Lord Jesus Christ; yea, although I knew there

-are tiles to cover the houses in Worms."
+were as many devils to resist me as there are tiles to cover the houses in

-next day, the herald brought him from his lodging to the emperor's court, where
+day, the herald brought him from his lodging to the emperor's court, where he abode until six o'clock, for that the princes were occupied in grave consultations; abiding there, and being environed with a great number

-after, when the princes were set, and Luther entered, Eccius,
+the princes were set, and Luther entered, Eccius, the official, spake in this

-the official, spake in this manner: "Answer now to the Emperor's demand.
+manner: "Answer now to the Emperor's demand.
+Wilt thou maintain all thy

-acknowledged, or revoke any part of them, and submit thyself?"
+books which thou hast acknowledged, or revoke any part of them, and submit

 Martin

-Luther answered modestly and lowly, and yet not without some stoutness of
+Luther answered modestly and lowly, and yet not without some

-not godly or lawful to do anything against conscience.
-Hereupon I stand and
+considering it is not godly or lawful to do anything against conscience.

-rest: I have not what else to say.
-God have mercy upon me!"
+Hereupon I stand and rest: I have not what else to say.
+God have mercy upon

 The